Kel-Tec PMR-30 Gun Review (.22 WMR)

 A bit awkward but not uncomfortable.
 Manipulating the slide is slightly difficult and the heel mag release is something we ‘mericans aren’t particularly used to.
 I find the safety lever to be slightly too far back towards the rear, and its small and rounded shape makes it hard to manipulate easily with my strong hand thumb.

 Reliability: * * * *

 Since the barrel redesign, mine has been completely reliable for me.
 It has never had a FTF or FTE.
 However, one star dropped due to the chambering.
 Rimfire ammo is not as reliable and I do run into dud rounds more often than I’d like.

 Customize This: * * *

 Optics-ready is a plus and Kel-Tec sells a couple accessories like an extended barrel w/ muzzle brake.
-Picattiny rail means lots of end user options.
+Picattiny rail means lots of end user options (a red dot comes immediately to mind).
 Various holster choices are out there.

 Utility: * * * * *

-BOOM!
-30 rapid-fire rounds of that.
+Thirty rapid-fire rounds of that.
 With fireballs.
-What’s not to like?
+That’s fun.

 Overall: * * * *

-It’s fun.
-It’s a good kit gun.
+This is one fun gun.
+It’s also a good kit gun.
 If only it were more available.
-This would be a 5-star gun if you could get it in the mid-$300 price range where it belongs.
 There are so many ways to enjoy it and get utility from it, and it’s a sweet shooter to boot.